system and organization controls

 Like a financial statement audit, a SOC report can only be issued by a certified public accountant.
 The engagement includes a review of the company’s policies, procedures and controls that relate to the outsourced functions provided by clients to their customers.

 Having a third- party assurance of your company’s control policies and procedures sends a message to customers and prospects that they can rely on your company to handle information accurately and securely.
 Learn more from the American Institute of Certified Public Accountants.

 SOC 1 Report (SSAE 18) Report on Controls at a Service Organization Relevant to User Entities’Internal Control over Financial Reporting.
 This is used only by auditors of user organizations and management of user entities.
 SSAE 18 requires the same level of evidence and assurance expected under the former SAS 70 service auditor engagement.
 It essentially fills the role of a SAS 70 report as it was originally intended.

 SOC 2 Report: Report on Controls at a Service Organization relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy.
 Its use is generally restricted to certain identified users who, among other things, have some knowledge of the nature of services that the service organization provides.
 This report can offer greater assurance to customers and stakeholders about internal controls in areas that are not meant to be covered by a SAS 70 report.

-For more information about our Service Organization Controls (SOC) Services, contact:
+For more information about our System and Organization Controls (SOC) Services, contact: